Stockholm commuter rail: Lines

 After the rerouting of December 2017, there are two lines on most railways, with different destinations.
-On top of this, some trains are from this time quick skip-stop trains, 42X and 43X (named with an X after the line number), which skip around four stops per tour.
+On top of this, some trains are from this time quick skip-stop trains, 42X and 43X (named with an X after the line number), which skip around four stops per trip.

 The shorter line 48 in the southwest connects Gnesta to Södertälje.
 Line 40 connects Uppsala C in the north to Södertälje in the southwest via Arlanda C, Upplands Väsby and Stockholm City Station, this branch from Uppsala C to Upplands Väsby (where it joins line 41 to Södertälje) used by Line 40 utilises the existing infrastructure of the Arlanda Line and a part of the East Coast Line sharing tracks and platforms with regional and long distance trains.

 The line to Nynäshamn beyond Västerhaninge is mostly single track with passing loops.
-Previously, short platforms and limited passing places meant that a change of train had to be made in Västerhaninge, but as of 2013 the line has been improved with longer platforms and additional loops, and all services are now run through to Stockholm and Bålsta.
+Previously, short platforms and limited passing places meant that a change of train had to be made in Västerhaninge, but as of 2013 the line has been improved with longer platforms and additional loops, and all services are now run through central Stockholm and out towards Bålsta.

-Trains operate every 30 minutes from 5 am to 1 am every day, with 15-minute intervals during the daytime.
-Additional trains during rush hours give an average of 7½ minutes intervals for many stations, and trains every 4½ minutes on the central parts.
-Line 40, 48 and the outer parts of the railway to Nynäshamn (from Västerhaninge) are served less frequently, with up to one hour between trains on weekends.
+Trains start operating at 5 am every day, and run until midnight Sunday-Thursday nights and until 1:30am Friday and Saturday nights (Sat-Sun mornings).
+Lines 41 and 43, which cover a large majority of the network, run with 15-minute intervals during the daytime and 30-minute intervals in the early mornings and late evenings.
+Lines 40 and 48 run less frequently, typically every 30 minutes.
+Additional trains during rush hours give an average of 7 1/2 minutes intervals for many stations, and trains every 4 1/2 minutes on the central parts.
+Stations that are the furthest away from central Stockholm can have as little as one or two trains per hour in each direction, since some trains on lines 41 and 43 don't go the full length of their routes while some far-out stations are only served by lines 40 or 48, which run less frequently.

-390,000 passengers use Stockholm commuter trains on an ordinary weekday (counting connecting passengers double).
+As of 2022, 342,000 passengers use Stockholm commuter trains on an ordinary weekday.
 This is almost half of the total number of train passengers in Sweden, the metro and trams not included.